 The first JESSICA prototype ran on the Solaris platform [9].
 We have since ported it to the Linux platform.
-Our Linux cluster consists of 8 Linux PCs connected to a 100Mbps Fast Ethernet switch.
-Each PC is equipped with a 300MHz Intel Celeron processor and 128MB main memory, and is running Linux Kernel 2.2.1.
-The JESSICA implementation is based on version 0.9.1 of the Kaffe virtual machine [12] and uses version 1.0.3.2 of the Treadmarks DSM package [1].
+Our Linux cluster consists of eight Linux PCs connected to a 100 Mbps Fast Ethernet switch.
+Each PC is equipped with a 300 MHz Intel Celeron processor and 128 MB main memory and is running Linux Kernel 2.2.1.
+The JESSICA implementation is based on version 0.9.1 of the Kaffe Java virtual machine [12] and uses version 1.0.3.2 of the Treadmarks DSM package [1].

 We had to make some major modifications to the Kaffe implementation in order to support the SSI-enabling features.
 For example, in order to facilitate the extraction of a thread's execution context, the method invocation mechanism in Kaffe's bytecode execution engine was changed so that it would allocate the method stack from the local heap instead of from the process runtime stack.
-The set of bytecode instructions that are responsible for method invocation were also adjusted in order to support the delta execution mechanism.
-In addition, the Distributed Object Manager has been incorporated into the memory management subsystem for creating the global object space.
+The set of bytecode instructions that is responsible for method invocation was also adjusted in order to support the delta execution mechanism.
+In addition, the distributed object manager has been incorporated into the memory management subsystem for creating the global object space.
 All the bytecode instructions that access the global object space have been augmented to use the lock()/unlock() primitives provided by the DSM whenever necessary.
-Moreover, the thread subsystem has been extended to become the Thread Manager for supporting thread migration, cooperative semaphore, and the remote signaling mechanism.
-Finally, the Migration Manager responsible for enforcing a load balancing policy has also been incorporated into the system.
+Moreover, the thread subsystem has been extended to become the thread manager for supporting thread migration, cooperative semaphore, and the remote signaling mechanism.
+Finally, the migration manager responsible for enforcing a load-balancing policy has also been incorporated into the system.

-All communications between the JESSICA daemons are conducted through the BSD sockets interface provided by the Linux operating system.
+All communications between the JESSICA daemons are conducted through the BSD socket interface provided by the Linux operating system.

-4.1 Applications Performance
+4.1.
+Applications Performance

-We have implemented the following three multi-threaded Java applications in order to measure the performance of our JESSICA prototype.
+We have implemented the following three multithreaded Java applications in order to measure the performance of our JESSICA prototype.
 The prototype was set to utilize the maximal parallelism obtainable from the cluster-newly created worker threads are automatically migrated to worker nodes by our load-balancing mechanism until there is a worker thread running in each worker node.
 Since the applications are designed to create the same number of worker threads as the number of processors available, we are able to study the effect on the execution time when all the threads are running in parallel.